e11bio/prism_training/README.md

 Might have to tweak the shader a bit to see the target since it can contain negative values.
 The black pixels around the object denote the sparsely masked label for training (pixels outside of this label do not contribute to the loss).
 No need to visualize the predictions yet since this is from scratch so they will be uninformative.

-* Example training from scratch and learning the direct average barcodes rather than residuals: `python train.py -d false`
+* Example training from scratch and learning the direct average barcodes rather than residuals: `uv run train.py -d false`

 A batch might then look like: